2009 Auto Club 500: Race recap

 The field restarted with Kenseth, Johnson, Gordon, and brothers Kurt and Kyle Busch in the top five on lap 176.
 Earnhardt Jr. restarted in 17th after engine repairs.
 Mark Martin's engine blew out of turn 2 after the restart.
 Martin coasted the car to pit road; no caution.
 Running in 10th, Jaime McMurray reported concerns on his brakes on lap 189.
 Jeff Gordon and Matt Kenseth battled for the lead with 55 laps to go; Gordon retook the lead, leading lap 195.
 Kenseth, then, fell back to third behind teammate Greg Biffle.
 Earnhardt Jr. drove his car to the garage, like teammate Martin, because of engine problems on lap 206.

 Harvick, running in 12th, lost the engine, hit and slid across the outside wall between turn one and two on lap 207, ending a streak of 81 races running at the finish.
-It was also the first time Harvick got a DNF with Shell- Pennzoil sponsorship.
 Fifth caution of the race; Kasey Kahne got the 'lucky dog' pass.
 During the pitstop round, Kenseth moved up two positions (3rd to 1st), Gordon lost a position (1st to 2nd), Hamlin and Kurt Busch gained two spots, Steward and Vickers moved up three spots, Biffle lost nine positions, and McMurray lost three positions.
 Biffle lost nine spots because he ran over the air hose.
 David Stremme stayed out and led three laps.
 Kenseth, Gordon, Kyle Busch, Hamlin, and Kurt Busch, in the top five, restart the field on lap 215.
 The drivers in the top five positions remained unchanged until lap 242 when Hamlin and Kurt Busch switched positions.
 Aric Almirola, a lap down, slowed on the backstretch; no caution.
 Kenseth held off a hard-charging Gordon for his 18th win.